 The design of this house is quite common for the area and may be the oldest house still standing since it was constructed in 1853.
 This property was part of the land resurveyed by the Duffus family in 1990 and is referred to as lot 3D.

-Present Owner(s): Drake Recording Services

-Address: 1592 Oxford Street

-Halifax, NS B3H 3Z4
+Present Owner(s): Drake Recording Services Original Owner(s): James Kerr Address: 1592 Oxford Street Occupation: Customs Officer Halifax, NS B3H 3Z4 Inspector